 Prior to joining the Center, Ms. Ghorashi was a legal fellow with the ACLU of Pennsylvania, working on a range of civil liberties issues for impact litigation in federal and state courts.
 She currently serves as a committee chair on the Philadelphia Chapter Board of the ACLU and recently joined the board of Women’s Medical Fund.
 She also serves as a Governing Councilor for the Sexual and Reproductive Health section of APHA.

-Ms. Ghorashi graduated from Temple University Beasley School of Law in 2014, receiving distinction for her public interest service.
-She earned her BA in political science at Rutgers University-New Brunswick in 2011, where she graduated from the honors program and received high honors in her department.
+Ms. Ghorashi earned her JD from Temple University Beasley School of Law in 2014, receiving distinction for her public interest service.
+She earned her BA in political science with high honors at Rutgers University New Brunswick.
+Ms. Ghorashi is admitted to practice law in both Pennsylvania and New Jersey.